DevamGandhi294/flame-detection-IOT-/README.md

 # CONNECTION OF PROJECT

-flame sensor to buzzer

-Arduino     flame sensor
+Arduino   To  flame sensor

-5V	    VCC
+5V	 To   VCC

-GND	    GND
+GND	  To  GND

-7	    DO
+7	  To  DO

-Arduino    buzzer
+Arduino  To  buzzer

-GND  	   negative(Small)
+GND  	To   negative(Small)

-8	   positive(Large)
+8	 To  positive(Large)

 # ABOUT THE PROJECT